What You Can Do

 • California ACR-160 resolution (non-binding) encourages motorists to not idle their motor vehicles near places

-that NO IDLING signs (see below) be installed at schools.
+that IDLE FREE ZONE signs (see below) be installed at schools.

 CONTACT THE FOLLOWING: